The Relationship between Beauty and Growth of the Face with Nasal Breathing

 I have had jaw issues for most of my life and I knew the treatments from my dentist and orthodontist were not addressing the issue from a holistic perspective, so I did my own research and that is how I discovered Dr. Michael Mew and Dr. Weston A Price.

 The main issue is that dentistry and orthodontics simply address modern problems of cavities, malocclusion, overbites and misaligned teeth that did not exist before western diets replaced traditional diets.
 Orthotropics, on the other hand, challenges the narrative and asks "why are peoples jaws and teeth crooked to begin with?" and "why can't some people fit all their teeth in their mouth and need to get their wisdom teeth removed?"
 Orthotropics recognizes that functionality of the jaw, tongue and surrounding muscles are directly synonymous with aesthetics of facial proportions.
-Yup, that is correct.
 The functionality of how well your jaw, tongue and breathing work together plays a role in facial growth and proportions that influence how attractive you are.
 Why do you think filler injections, face lifts and PDO threads are so popular in the jaw line and mid face regions?
-If you search "jawline filler" on instagram, you can see the before and after.
-The before image clearly shows a receding jaw line, which is indicative of jaw issues, narrow palates, nasal obstruction and mouth breathing.
+If you search "jawline filler" on instagram, the before image clearly shows a receding jaw line, which is indicative of jaw issues, narrow palates, nasal obstruction and mouth breathing.

 The reason why symmetry and forward projection of the face is such a sought-after look is because it indicates that person is breathing well through their nose.
-Nasal breathers are by default healthier than mouth breathers because they have a higher saturation of oxygen in their blood, synthesize more nitric oxide (a vasodilator) and breathing through the nose kills pathogens, giving them a stronger immune system.
+Nasal breathers are by default healthier than mouth breathers because they have a higher saturation of oxygen in their blood, synthesize more nitric oxide and breathing through the nose kills pathogens.
 As humans, we are subconsciously more attracted to people who we perceive as looking healthy.
 I can’t say I blame people for wanting to look their best by getting these cosmetic procedures.
 It is quite possible that their face didn’t grow to its full potential due to mainstream doctors neglecting to treat the tongue/mouth/jaw holistically.
+If you want to achieve better health and facial appearance, click here.

-Orthotropics follows the teachings of Dr. Weston A Price who pioneered this topic on evolution of the jaw and through his observations, he showed that modern western diets are what causes narrowing of the jaw,
+Orthotropics follows the teachings of Dr. Weston A Price who pioneered this topic on evolution of the jaw and through his observations, he showed that modern western diets and lifestyle are key factors in causing the narrowing of the jaw,

 malocclusion of the teeth, dental caries and mouth breathing.
 It's not just that the modern western diets of processed foods lack key nutrients that help with bone growth (fat soluble vitamins A, D3 & K2 - all of which are abundant in animal foods), but our ancestors who were raised eating local traditional foods developed their tongue & mastication muscles at an early age by chewing on tougher foods after using their suction muscles when breastfeeding, which trained their tongue.
 Chewing tougher foods like meats trained their masseter muscles, which pulled on the mandible to grow properly.
 (This is why they tell women to weight train after menopause- because the surrounding muscles strengthen the bone).